Paroxysmisch/genome-assembly/dissertation/main.typ

 Recall that @t2t assembly is a gapless reconstruction of the genome.
 Although long-read technology was introduced in 2010, supported by the arrival of single-molecule sequencing @single-molecule-1 @single-molecule-2, their error rate ($~10%$) was too high to resolve complex genomic section @t2t-genome-assembly, like those exhibited by repeating regions.
 This resulted in fragmented, and incomplete assembly.
 Accurate long-read technology was only available since 2019 @long-reads, revolutionizing genome assembly, and making possible the first @t2t human genome assembly in 2021 @t2t-chm13.

 == Sequencing technology <sec:sequencing-technology>
 There are three key characteristics of sequencing reads that are often traded-off during genome assembly: length, accuracy, and evenness of representation.
 The ideal sequencing technology produces long, highly accurate reads, with uniform coverage across the genome---avoiding gaps in low-coverage regions, and conserving computational resources in over-represented areas.
-Contemporary efforts targeting de novo @t2t assembly focus on accurate long-read technology @long-reads-leading that produces contiguous sequences spanning $>=10$ @kb in length, with @pacbio and @ont being the two companies leading their development.
+Contemporary efforts targeting de novo @t2t assembly focus on accurate long-read technology @long-reads-leading that produces contiguous sequences spanning #box[$>=10$ @kb] in length, with @pacbio and @ont being the two companies leading their development.

-@pacbio's @hifi @hifi-and-ul read technology is the current core data type for high-quality genome assembly, due to its potential to generate reads spanning $10$--$20$ @kb in length, with an error rate $<0.5%$, replacing the previous continuous long-read solution that had an error rate $>10%$ @long-reads.
+@pacbio's @hifi @hifi-and-ul read technology is the current core data type for high-quality genome assembly, due to its potential to generate reads spanning #box[$10$--$20$ @kb] in length, with an error rate $<0.5%$, replacing the previous continuous long-read solution that had an error rate $>10%$ @long-reads.
 Despite the success of long-read technology in achieving @t2t assemblies, the advent of ultra-long read technology is fast becoming a compelling additional data type to improve assembly reliability. @ont's @ul @hifi-and-ul sequencing technology is central in the generation of ultra-long read data, producing reads $>100$ @kb in length @ul-verko @double-graph @t2t-chm13, however with significantly lower accuracy ($90$--$95%$) than the @hifi solution.

 Due to their much increased length, @ul is critical in helping resolve tangles, repeat sequences, and other artifacts that cannot be resolved with @hifi reads alone.
 At present, @ul reads are more expensive than @hifi data (in part as they require large amounts of input @dna), and so are not commonplace in current sequencing projects @t2t-genome-assembly.
 However, as the technology matures, they offer tremendous potential in improving the accuracy and scalability of @t2t assembly.
 Hence, in this project, we find exploring the incorporation of such ultra-long read data with the neural genome assembly paradigm incredibly valuable.